 - Common nicknames: Mackerel, Boston mackerel, common mackerel, Norwegian mackerel.

-King mackerel and Atlantic mackerel are from the same family of fish but are different genus and species.
+Both of them are from the same family of fish but are different genus and fish species.
 Many times when people say mackerel they are referring to an Atlantic mackerel.

-- King mackerel are found off the Atlantic Ocean coast of the United States, the Gulf of Mexico and South America.
+- They are found off the Atlantic Ocean coast of the United States, the Gulf of Mexico and South America.
 They are as far north as Maine and south past Florida down to Brazil.
 They are also found in the Indian Ocean and the coast of India.

-- King mackerel can be found in deeper waters from 40 to 590 feet deep.
+- They can be found in deeper waters from 40 to 590 feet deep.

 Atlantic mackerel habitats

-- Atlantic mackerel are found in the western Atlantic Ocean from Canada down to the eastern coast of the United States to North Carolina.
+- They are found in the western Atlantic Ocean from Canada down to the eastern coast of the United States to North Carolina.
 In the eastern Atlantic Ocean, they are found from Iceland and Norway and south to Mauritania.

-- Atlantic mackerel are also found in the Baltic, Mediterranean and Black Seas.
+- They are also found in the Baltic, Mediterranean and Black Seas.

-- Atlantic mackerel can be found in deeper waters from the surface dow to 660 feet deep.
+- They can be found in deeper waters from the surface dow to 660 feet deep.
 They prefer water above 40 degrees Fahrenheit.

 - The Gulf of Mexico